annapowellsmith/dropout/README.md

 To run Dropouts, you need to do the following:

-- Install and configure [gapy](https://pypi.python.org/pypi/gapy).
-To run Dropouts, you'll need to know where gapy's storage.db file is located.
 - Set up [goals](https://support.google.com/analytics/answer/1032415?hl=en-GB) on your Google Analytics account for the outcomes you care about.
 - Create a row in `goals.csv` for each goal you want to analyse.

 Your goals.csv file should contain the following columns:

 - service_name: The name of your goal (this can be anything you want)
 - service_id: Your Google Analytics ID.
+Go to Google Analytics, select your property and click Admin.
+In the third column ("View") there's a link to "View Settings'.
+In there you'll see a "View ID".
+This is the number you want.
 - goal_id: The ID of your goal.
 - goal_has_funnel: TRUE if your goal has a funnel (specified start and end page), FALSE if it does not.

 ### Run the script

-Install the requirements (you may want to do this inside a virtualenv):
+Install the requirements as follows:

+    virtualenv ve
+    source ve/bin/activate
-`pip install -r requirements.txt`
+    pip install -r requirements.txt

-Run as follows:
+Make sure you have downloaded a `client_secrets.json` file as specified by [gapy](https://github.com/alphagov/gapy).

+Then run the file:

-`python dropout.py -f [GOALS_FILE] -s [PATH_TO_STORAGE_DB]`
+    python dropout.py -f [GOALS_FILE] -s [PATH_TO_CLIENT_SECRETS]

 - `-f` is your goals file
-- `-s` is the path to `storage.db`.
+- `-s` is the path to the `client_secrets.json` file that you downloaded when setting up gapy.

 ### Running tests